By Charles MacPherson

 Atlantic Puffin.
 Canon 1D X. Canon 600mm f/4 L IS.

-If you still have questions about exposure modes, feel free to e-mail me and we’ll chat about it.
+If you have questions about exposure modes, feel free to email me.

-Next month, I’ll talk about selecting lenses.
-What all the different numbers mean and how to be sure you’re picking a good quality lens that will stay with you for many years.
+Next month, I will cover lens selection, including what the numbers mean and how to choose a lens that will serve you well for years.

-Sign up for Charlie’s The Amazing Image newsletter.
-Sign up for his newsletter that brings a wealth of technical and creative tips.
-Most important you’ll see his upcoming photo tours to some amazing spots in the USA and Canada.
+Sign up for Charlie’s The Amazing Image newsletter for technical tips, creative insights, and updates on upcoming photo tours across the United States and Canada.

 Original Publication Date: November 12, 2013